Web Statement – April 5, 2018

 Since Fiscal Year (FY) 2015, FDA has tracked its performance measures for regular SE, Exemption from SE and Modified Risk Tobacco Product applications on its website.
 Now, for the first time, FDA is also establishing performance measures for the review of the remaining provisional SE Reports in the queue.
 Starting in FY19, FDA intends to meet the following goals for the review of all remaining provisional SE Reports:

 |Issue Withdrawal Acknowledgment letter within 21 days of receiving Withdrawal Request||50%||60%||70%||80%|

 |Issue Advice/Information letter, Preliminary Finding letter, Cancellation, Closure, SE Order, or NSE Order within 120 days of scientific review commencing||50%||60%||70%||80%|

 FDA’s progress in meeting these goals will be updated at the end of each fiscal year.
 The establishment of these performance measures will guide FDA’s efforts and will allow for all interested stakeholders to stay up-to-date on progress in reviewing these SE Reports.
-More information on these performance measures, including the release of new performance measure data for review of regular SE applications from FY17, is available on CTP’s performance measures webpage.

 The remaining provisional SE Reports, of which there are approximately 1,500, are being removed from review because these products were determined to have a lower potential to raise different questions of public health.
 For example, many of these provisional SE Reports are for cigarettes where the only change is a switch to fire standard compliant cigarette paper.